Hypocisy/RPGCoreV3-Chinese-wiki/Has-Potion.md

-Check if the entity has a certain potion effect, this will also search for the attachment "FAKE_POTION_<ID>"
+Check if the entity has a certain potion effect, this will also search for the attachment "FAKE_POTION_\effectype\>"

 | Key | Type | Description | Defaults | Required | Variable |
 |-|-|-|-|-|-|